-In the IELTS writing module, candidates are often asked to describe changes in a map in task 1.
+In the IELTS writing module, sometimes candidates have to describe changes in a map in task 1.
 This type of question is becoming progressively trendier.
 Some of my students recently encountered this question last month in Asian regions.
-What I believe is that a question like this is actually very easy to work out, if the practice is done in a well-organized way.
+What I believe is that a question like this is actually very easy to work out, if we practice it in a well-organized way.

 Types of the question: